 Sylvan Dale Ranch has a rich history.
 In the early 1900’s, Mr. and Mrs. Frend Neville owned a small cattle ranch at the mouth of the Big Thompson River.
-Wealthy doctors from Saint Louis came to the area to hunt deer and liked it so much they wanted to bring their families.
+Wealthy doctors from St Louis came to the area to hunt deer and liked it so much they wanted to bring their families.
 So the Nevilles built some cabins and a lodge along the river and planted apple trees in the yard.

 Twelve years later, the Ranch was for sale and Maurice Jessup was in the Army Air Corps.
 He received special permission to go and bid on the property.
 After scratching his bid on a piece of paper, he and his wife Mayme “Tillie” were awarded the 125-acre run-down property.

 Through a lifetime of hopes and dreams solidly based on faith, dedication, and hard work, the Jessups and their two children, David and Susan, increased the 125-acre ranch to a 3,200-acre working guest ranch.
 The Big Thompson flood of 1976 threatened to put an end to the dream, but reconstruction efforts were successful and what was once a summer guest ranch became a year ’round facility.

 The Ranch remains in the Jessup family and continues to enchant people from near and far.

 “Pull up a chair, join our family table.
 Rest…Relax…Enjoy.”
 This is what life is all about…Sylvan Dale Guest Ranch.

 We will never forget the afternoon of May 12, 1993.
 The Sylvan Dale valley was incredibly beautiful, clad in a spring robe of lush green sprinkled with the magic of wild flowers.
 We gathered on the lawn of the “J” House facing to the west.